Kaurin/kaurin.github.io/_posts/2022-04-03-Alpine-Linux-KVM-PCI-Passthrough.markdown

 # KVM

-Comfort of running the `virt-manager` remotely costs us having to install `dbus`, `polkit` and some other dependancies, so I opted to have a leaner system that I'll manage with `virsh` when I SSH in.
+Comfort of running the `virt-manager` remotely costs us having to install `dbus`, `polkit` and some other dependencies, so I opted to have a leaner system that I'll manage with `virsh` when I SSH in.

 So.
 Ensure the tun driver loads on boot: